Leica D-LUX 7 Comparison Review

 The Leica D-LUX 7 is a fixed lens compact camera that was revealed to the public in November 2018 and is equipped with a Four Thirds sensor.
 It offers a resolution of 16.8 megapixel.

-The Leica D-LUX 7 has a Camera Elo of 2635.
+Is the Leica D-LUX 7 a good camera?
+The D-LUX 7 has a Camera Elo of 2638.
 This rating puts the D-LUX 7 among the top 10 percent of all travel zoom compact cameras.
-In terms of its sensor size category (Four Thirds cameras), the D-LUX 7 falls among the top 20 percent.
+In terms of its sensor size category (Four Thirds cameras), the D-LUX 7 ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 5-star performance rating.

 |Leica D-LUX 7|